hortonworks/cloudbreak/docs/index.md

 - `ProvisionSetup`: This step should create every cloud provider resource that will be used during the provisioning.
 For example the EC2 implementation uses SNS topics to notify Cloudbreak when an EC2 resource creation is completed.
 These topics are created (or retrieved) in this step, and the identifiers are sent in the `PROVISION_SETUP_COMPLETE` event as a key-value pair. (see `AwsProvisionSetup`)

 - `Provisioner`: The actual cloud resource creation is done here.
 The `PROVISION_COMPLETE` must be sent after every resource creation is initialised.
 It must contain the type and id of the created resources.
 This process can be async itself, e.g.: AWS CloudFormation is able to notify clients through an SNS topic when specific resources are created - the `PROVISION_COMPLETE` event is only sent after this notification arrives. `AwsProvisioner` handles the resource requests and `SnsMessageHandler` handles the notifications coming from Amazon SNS.
 There are a few restrictions for the resources to be created: the service must start as many instances as it is specified in the stack object and these instances must be started in a different subnet for every stack.
 They must also be able to reach the Internet, and a few ports should be open in the subnet.
-We recommend to create and use **pre-installed images** from a vanilla Ubuntu that have Docker and some other required tools installed and the sequenceiq/ambari image downloaded, so these things don't have to be done every time an instance is started.
-This prevents network issues and shortens the time of the provisioning.
 We have also created an [Ansible playbook]() that can be used to create the image.

 - `MetadataSetup`: The Cloudbreak instance metadata service is detailed [here](#metadata-service).
 For this to work, the cloud platform connectors must provide details to Cloudbreak about the instances that were started in a stack.
 The `CoreInstanceMetaData` (private IP in VPC, public IP and instance identifier) of every instance must be retrieved from the cloud platform and must be sent in a `METADATA_SETUP_COMPLETE` event. (see `AwsMetadataSetup`)